Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 257: Refactor: Clean up data model for faster execution. at 2025-07-09 14:08:33
 * Commit 258: Perf: Optimize performance of UI to ensure stability. at 2025-07-10 15:32:24
 * Commit 259: Feat: Configure CI for module for better readability. at 2025-07-10 11:21:19
+* Commit 260: Style: Optimize performance of algorithm to align with standards. at 2025-07-10 14:21:28